-Period swimwear looks like a regular swimming bottom, but it contains a hidden lining, which helps absorb menstrual fluid and protecting against leakage.
+Period swimwear looks like regular swimsuit bottoms, but it contains a hidden lining that helps absorb menstrual fluid and protect against leakage.

 What is period swimwear?

-Period-proof swimwear looks similar to your regular swimwear (bottoms); however, it contains a hidden lining, which absorbs menstrual blood.
-Certain types of period swimwear bottom also have the option of placing a pad in them.
+Period-proof swimwear looks similar to regular swimwear (bottoms) and has a lining to absorb menstrual blood.
+Certain types of period swimwear bottoms also have room for a pad.

-Period-proof swimwear is excellent for providing backup protection while you are vacationing at the beach.
-You may use it as a backup for a menstrual cup or tampon.
-They are specially designed for swimming during periods or while you are having incontinence or vaginal spotting.
+Period-proof swimwear is excellent for providing backup protection when using a menstrual cup or tampon.
+They are specially designed for swimming during periods, incontinence, or vaginal spotting.

-Period swimwear is also gaining popularity among women and teenagers who swim in competitions as it helps them to focus on their game without worrying about leakage while swimming.
+Period swimwear is also gaining popularity among people who swim in competitions as it helps them to focus on their meet without worrying about leakage while swimming.

 How period-proof swimwear works

-The other variety of period swimwear features an organic, absorbent cotton gusset, which is designed at a right angle to absorb any menstrual blood before it can leak.
-A layer of mesh (dri-tech) is also present in the gusset so that your skin remains dry and fresh.
+Another kind of period swimwear has an absorbent cotton gusset that is designed to absorb any menstrual blood before it can leak.
+There is also a layer of mesh in the gusset to keep skin dry and fresh.
 These swimsuits don’t contain any plastic ingredients.
-This variety of period-proof swimwear may absorb about three teaspoons of menstrual blood.
-You may wear them as a backup to a menstrual cup or a tampon or alone on light period days.
-There is an option of placing a pad in the mesh pocket, which lines the swimsuit gusset.
-Though the pad gets wet while swimming, but it remains in its place freeing you of any worries about it sliding from its place.
-These swimsuits are available in a range of colors such as blue, berry, white and black.
-They are made of nylon/spandex blend fabrics with cotton (organic) lining at the crotch area for absorbency.
-They are also available in a variety of styles including racer back styles, one-shoulder one-piece suits, and halters.
+This variety of period-proof swimwear may absorb about 3 teaspoons of menstrual blood.
+They can also be worn as backup for a menstrual cup or a tampon or by themselves on light period days.
+A pad can also be placed in the mesh pocket that lines the swimsuit gusset.
+Though the pad gets wet while swimming, it remains in place.

 How to take care of your period swimwear

-Rinse your period proof swimwear in cold water after using it.
-You may wash the swimsuit when you get time.
-Hang it for drying.
-Don’t use fabric softener as it may interfere with the ability of the period swimwear to absorb menstrual blood and make it less absorbent.
-You may wash a certain brand of period proof swimwear in a machine and dry it on low heat.
+Rinse period-proof swimwear in cold water soon after using it and wash it according to the instructions from the manufacturer.
+Most styles should be hang-dried.
+Don’t use fabric softener as it may interfere with the ability of the period swimwear to absorb menstrual blood.
+Some brands of period-proof swimwear are machine washable and can go in the dryer on low heat.

-Apart from the period swimwear, there are some other products that you may use to swim while on your period.
+Apart from period swimwear, there are other products for swimming while on your period.
 These include tampons and menstrual cups.

-- Menstrual Cups: a menstrual cup is a kind of reusable small, funnel-shaped cup that is made of silicon or rubber that is inserted in the vagina to collect menstrual blood.
+Menstrual cups: A menstrual cup is a small, reusable, funnel-shaped cup made of silicon or rubber that is inserted in the vagina to collect menstrual blood.
 A menstrual cup rests in the vaginal canal.
-You should wash and rinse them before each use.
-You should also boil it every month for disinfection.
-You may wear them during swimming in a pool or beach.
+Menstrual cups should be washed and rinsed before each use and boiled every month for disinfection.
+They can also be worn while swimming.

-Can you swim in your periods?
-Yes, it is okay to swim during your periods.
-It isn’t unhygienic and unhealthy.
-Swimming may actually decrease cramps and endorphins released from it may boost your mood and are great for your overall physical and emotional well-being.
+Is it possible to swim on your period?
+Yes!
+It is hygienic and healthy.
+Swimming can actually decrease cramps, and endorphins released from physical activity can boost mood and are great for overall physical and emotional well-being.